ultral/ultral.github.io/it/deploy2openshift-en.md

 There was no major issue with ansible-container because [Openshift creating images guidlines](https://docs.openshift.com/container-platform/3.3/creating_images/guidelines.html) is awesome.
 However, I'd like to notice:
 * We modified our ansible roles, because `Docker + systemd = pain`.
-* There is no ability to use chroot, sudo inside Openshift, because of security.
+* There is no ability to use chroot, sudo inside Openshift by default, because of security.
 Just read [CVE-2019-5736](https://seclists.org/oss-sec/2019/q1/119).
-* Openshift runs containers with random UID.
+* For security reasons Openshift be default also generate random UID for each container, in other words openshift ignores the USER option from a Dockerfile.

 The main point is that ansible-container helped us to create a demo very fast, because of reusing.